 Not an easy question and it needed a bit of digging in the past to remember how my story changed in the last years.
-You see, when I was younger and my career was sort of the only thing I really cared about, I’d walk into a party like I was walking onto a yacht*, and when people would ask me what I do in life, I would sum up the following:
+When I was younger and my career was sort of the only thing I really cared about, I’d walk into a party and when people would ask me what I do in life, I would sum up the following:

 - I work for [COMPANY]

 - and I fly [NUMBER OF FLIGHTS] per year

 Not the most inspirational story.
 Not at parties and neither inspiring for my colleagues at work.
 And as a matter of fact, it did not really inspire me as well anymore.
 I liked other people’s stories, but gradually my ‘list’ was totally beyond the expiration date in terms of fulfillment and excitement.